tunoowy/Yet-Another-Kindred-Blades-Mod-YAKBM-/README.md

 ## Sooo...
 What's changed?
 -    Logo and cursor in the main menu
+-    Added prince's grunts from WW
+-    Restored prince's voice lines in the save and pause menus
+-    Added menu sounds from WW and new OST in the main menu
--    Added Two Blood Variants
+-    Added two blood variants
--    New Blue & Red Menu
+-    New blue & red menu
 -    Reworked HUD similar to the one from WW
 -    Dark version of the default HUD
 -    New customizable 1st outfit (the outfit that the Prince wears before getting the second dagger)